 Exchange rates, while on the face of it pretty simple, are actually a lot more complex than meets the eye.

 Banks use interbank exchange rates to buy and sell currencies amongst themselves.
 This is a wholesale market for currency, which up until recently only banks could use.
-Interbank rates are the best exchange rates you can get and they can change hundreds of thousands of times per day.
-Unfortunately, the benefits of this system are rarely passed on to consumers.
+Interbank exchange rates are the best exchange rates you can get and they can change hundreds of thousands of times per day.
+Unfortunately, the benefits of this system are rarely passed on to you, the consumers.